 · Were you able to maintain level flight throughout the entire maneuver?

 · Were you able to remain centered in the tunnel?
 Do you find yourself drifting forwards?
-In this case, your legs might be too straight, or your arms not far out enough.
+In this case, your legs might be too straight, or your arms not out far out.

 · Were you able to maintain a reference point and keep your heading?